How to leave your California residency?

 FAQ

-Being domiciled in California means establishing a fixed, permanent home in the state with the intent to return after any temporary absences.
+Being domiciled in California means establishing a fixed, permanent home in the state with the intent to return to California after any and all temporary absences.
 It has legal and tax implications, as California may tax you on your worldwide income based on your domicile status.

 Is there a California exit tax?